PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

   you would expect?

 The rest of our analysis is business as usual and quickly done.
-We want to perform a cross-validation analysis of a SVM classifier.
+We want to perform a cross-validation analysis of an SVM classifier.
 We are not primarily interested in its performance, but in the weights it assigns to the features.
-Remember, each feature is now voxel-timepoint, so we get a chance of looking at the spatio-temporal profile of classification relevant information in the data.
-We will nevertheless enable computing a confusion matrix, so we can assure ourselves that the classifier is performing reasonably well, since only a generalizing classifier model is worth inspecting, as otherwise the assigned weights are meaningless.
+Remember, each feature is now voxel-time-point, so we get a chance of looking at the spatio-temporal profile of classification relevant information in the data.
+We will nevertheless enable computing a confusion matrix, so we can assure ourselves that the classifier is performing reasonably well, because only a generalizing classifier model is worth inspecting, as otherwise the assigned weights are meaningless.

 >>> sclf = SplitClassifier(LinearCSVMC(),